jemzir/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-A classic rock paper scissors against a computer all in the console.
+A classic rock paper scissors using js and html.